 This weekend the Canadian Country Music Awards took place in Vancouver.
 I considered going to the show but I just couldn't swing it financially with New York and everything.
 On Saturday CMT hosted a Fan Fair Street Festival so I convinced Mom to go with me.
 Traffic was absolutely insane and we didn't even end up staying all that long.
 The festival was disorganized and crowded.
 On stage when we arrived was Steven Lee Olsen, Victoria Banks, Jessie Farrell (and her guitar player to her left) and, my favourite, Doc Walker.

 I saw Doc Walker (the only act I really cared about) and then decided that since I've already met them twice and I have their autographs four times, I didn't need to stand in the forever long line to meet them again.
-I did take a stalkerish photo of them talking to other fans though :D Left is Chris, middle is Dave and right (cut off) is Murray.

 I had dinner with Mom and Robert at my parents house.
 Afterwards we were sitting on the deck experiencing all the wonderful sounds of city living.
 Airplanes flying over, loud annoying music, kids crying, geese overhead, and then to add insult to injury, someone decided to mow their lawn.
 It was NOT relaxing and it was HOT out.
 We were debating doing an ice cream run when I logged in to Facebook and had this conversation with my friend Naomi.